Shaista Khan: Confrontation with the Marathas

-After Aurangzeb's accession to the Mughal throne in 1659, he sent Shaista Khan as viceroy of the Deccan with a large army to enforce the treaty the Mughals had signed with the Adilshahi of Bijapur.
-Through the treaty the Adilshahi had ceded territory that it had previously captured from the Ahmadnagar Sultanate, to the Mughals.
-However, the territory was also fiercely contested by Maratha ruler, Shivaji who had acquired a reputation after his killing of Adilshahi general, Afzal Khan in 1659.
+After Aurangzeb's accession to the Mughal throne in 1659, he appointed Shaista Khan as viceroy of the Deccan with a large army to enforce the treaty the Mughals had signed with the Adilshahi of Bijapur.
+Through the treaty, the Sultanate of Bijapur had ceded territory that it had previously captured from the Ahmadnagar Sultanate to the Mughals.
+However, the territory was also fiercely contested by the ruler of the Shivaji Maharaj, who had acquired a big reputation after him killing of Adilshahi general Afzal Khan in the Battle of Pratapgarh.
 In January 1660, Shaista Khan arrived at Aurangabad and quickly advanced, seizing Pune, the centre of Shivaji's realm.
 He also captured the fort of Chakan and Kalyan and north Konkan after heavy fighting with the Marathas.
-The Maratha were banned from entering the city of Pune and Mughal distance from the locals turned out to be an error.Shaista was responsible to heavily mass destruct pune city and its innocent civilians.
-On the evening of 5 April 1663, a wedding party had obtained special permission for holding a procession.
-Shivaji and many of his nearly 400 men disguised as the bridegroom's procession members entered Pune.
-Others entered in small parties dressed as labourers and soldiers of Maratha generals serving under Shaista Khan.
-After midnight, they raided the Nawab's compound and then entered the palace in an attempt to assassinate him.
+The Marathas were banned from entering the city of Pune, and Mughal distance from the locals turned out to be an error.
+Shaista was responsible for heavily mass destruct pune city and its innocent civilians.